ethyca/fides/clients/fides-js/docs/interfaces/FidesOptions.md

 `id="fides-embed-container"` exists on the page, which FidesJS will then use as the parent element to render within.

+Before version 2.34 only the consent modal was embedded while the banner was not shown at all, but since that version both will be embedded.
+To get the previous behavior also set `fides_disable_banner` to `true`.

 NOTE: If you're using a JavaScript framework (e.g. React), ensure that you do not re-render the parent `<div>` element, as this could remove the FidesJS UI fully from the page!